Ericsson/codechecker/docs/user_guide.md

     analyzers           List supported and available analyzers.
     check               Perform analysis on a project and store results to database.
-    checkers            List the checkers available in code analysis. cmd                 View analysis results on a running server from the command line.
+    cmd                 View analysis results on a running server from the command line.
     debug               Create debug log files and GDB dumps for the failed